 In addition, analysts must have strong written, public speaking, and interpersonal skills.
-They can work for governmental agencies or multinational corporations, often writing reports, publishing articles, and giving presentations to government officials and business executives.
+They can work for governmental agencies or multinational corporations, often writing reports, publishing articles, and giving presentations to government officials and best executives.

 From consultant to marketing manager to the economist, professionals who enter international business open themselves up to roles shaping organizational strategy, directing global policy, and managing corporations.

 There are a number of different paths people can take with a PGDM in International Business.
 Find a career based on what resonates with you, what matches your skillset, and what you excel at.